-The first step to improving metabolic fitness is tracking it, and glucose monitoring is the best and most easily accessible tool for this job.
+The first step to improving metabolic health and fitness is tracking it, and glucose monitoring is the best and most easily accessible tool for this job.
 Given that there are diverse and contradictory health and dietary messages coming at us from all angles, it can be helpful to have an objective data stream that tells us continuously whether we are staying on track in keeping glucose stable.

-By tracking glucose, we can identify how food and lifestyle choices are directly impacting our health, with a closed feedback loop that fosters rapid learning and ability to modulate.
+By tracking glucose, we can identify how food and lifestyle choices are directly impacting our metabolic health, with a closed feedback loop that fosters rapid learning and ability to modulate.
 People can have very different glucose responses to the exact same food, so knowing how you are personally affected by a particular meal is key.

 Metabolic fitness is measured with a continuous glucose monitor paired with the Levels software and proprietary algorithms.
 The Levels software takes glucose data and generates composite metrics that take into account multiple features of the raw numbers, merging them into a relevant, understandable, and actionable number that can be used to guide choices.